ozchamo/YAKKO/README.md

 (Don't ask for support, but you can ask for help anytime!)

 HOW TO - INSTALL or "DAY 1":
-"yakko" will start the install process when there is no cluster defined, so no further parameters are necessary.
+0)"yakko" will start the install process when there is no cluster defined, so no further parameters are necessary.
 1) Get the bits as user "root":
     - You can clone the repo (ideally on /) OR
     - download "yakko" and run it (https://github.com/ozchamo/YAKKO/raw/master/yakko)